NightsSpectrum/hw6-acceptance-unit-test-cycle-NightsSpectrum/README.md

 can intelligently merge the results, so running the tests for Rspec does not overwrite the coverage results from SimpleCov and vice versa.

-To see the results in Cloud9, open /coverage/index.html.
+To see the results in Codio, open /coverage/index.html.
 You will see the code, but click the Run button at the top.
 This will spin up a web server with a link in the console you can click to see your coverage report.

 Improve your test coverage by adding unit tests for untested or undertested code.
 Specifically, you can write unit tests for the `index`, `update`, `destroy`, and `create` controller methods.